High school cross country runners racing — Cooper Lutkenhaus

 But here’s what matters for those of us in the coaching trenches: Lutkenhaus averages just 30 miles per week.
 No, that’s not a typo.
 While American high school distance programs are grinding kids into the ground with 70-80 mile weeks, this world-record holder is running a third of that volume and leaving massive room to grow.

 If this sounds familiar, you’re right.
-Check out my recent case studies of Sam Ruthe, Parker Valby, and Hobbs Kessler to see why less is more and the growing importance of cross-training to build athleticism.
-This is what intelligent, long-term athlete development looks like.
+Check out my recent case studies of Sam Ruthe and Parker Valby to see why less is more and the growing importance of cross-training to build athleticism.
+This is what intelligent, long-term athlete development actually looks like.

 1:42.27 Final Time